Will hyenas get the last laugh?

-In the case of the spotted hyena, they are also among the most successful hunters of all African carnivores, due to their efficient and very social style of hunting their prey (it’s not true that hyenas simply steal carcasses from lions – often it’s the other way around!).
-Spotted hyenas can run up to 60 kilometres/37 miles per hour, and while working in an organised pack can take down prey as large as wildebeest and Cape buffalo.
-They are scavengers too, of course, which helps to clean up the bits left over by more finicky carnivores, such as bones and skin.
-Unlike spotted hyena, the smaller hyena species (including brown hyenas, aardwolves, and striped hyenas) are primarily scavengers or insect-eaters.
+In the case of the spotted hyena, they are also among the most successful hunters of all African carnivores due to their efficient and very social style of hunting their prey (it’s not true that hyenas simply steal carcasses from lions – often it’s the other way around!).
+Spotted hyenas can run up to 60 kilometres/37 miles per hour and, while working in an organised pack, can take down prey as large as wildebeest and Cape buffalo.
+They are scavengers, too, which helps clean up the bits left over by more finicky carnivores, such as bones and skin.
+Unlike spotted hyena hyenas, smaller ones (including brown hyenas, aardwolves, and striped hyenas) are primarily scavengers or insect-eaters.

-They’re also beautiful animals – have you ever seen what a brown hyena looks like, with it’s unique leg stripes and glamorous long coat?
+They’re also beautiful animals – have you ever seen what a brown hyena looks like, with its unique leg stripes and glamorous long coat?
 Or tiny hyena cubs snuggling with their mother?
-Hyenas are like no other animals on earth.
+Hyenas are like no other animals on Earth.